Endless Ends (Edtion 1/5), digital fine art print, 60x90cm. 2012

-“Value” on art market is created through artificial scarcity.
-Medias as photographs and videos which per nature are not subject to any materialistic restriction, to be reproduced endlessly by myriads are restrained to 5+1, 10+1 editions by market regulations and legal impositions.
-This installation composed of 6 photographs can be observed at a glance as entity according the standardization, restriction imposed from the art market.
-That’s the work, no other edition of other dimensions will be produced.
-Six photographs standardized by the art market rules, each of same dimensions: 60x90cm.
+“Value” in the art market is created through artificial scarcity.
+Media such as photographs and videos, which per nature are not subject to any materialistic restriction, to be reproduced endlessly by myriads are restrained to 5+1, 10+1 editions by market regulations and legal impositions.
+This installation composed of 6 photographs can be observed at a glance as an entity according the restriction imposed by the art market.
+That’s the work; no other edition will be produced.
+Six photographs standardized by the art market rules, each of the same dimensions: 60x90cm.
 5+1 Edition.

 Nevertheless, these six photographs are not quite identical.
-It is a serial of an identical frame’s shot successively at very high speed.
+It is a serial of an identical frame shot successively at very high speed.
 The differences can hardly be distinguished because the shooting speed is 1/320 per second.
-The technical serialisation of the industrial production fall short catching and controlling the nature, something always escapes.
-This fugitive gismo imply a probable destruction veiled behind an horizon of uncertainty: ecological disaster as entropy.
+The technical serialization of industrial production falls short of catching and controlling nature; something always escapes.
+This fugitive gismo implies probable destruction veiled behind a horizon of uncertainty: ecological disaster as entropy.

-Coupled with this primal insufficiency, Endless Ends refers to an extreme actual and crucial controversy generated from imposed market rules.
-Surrounded by the ecological crisis, we perceive in striking manner that the earth has an end; we now know bitterly that the horizon image of this photograph looking endless and symbolizing the unknown, the adventure, the capitalist growth, the not-yet-productive exotic markets has an end.
-But nonetheless, we also know that as long as the earth and the civilization will exist, this photograph can indeed be reproduced endlessly.
+Coupled with this primal insufficiency, Endless Ends refers to an actual and crucial controversy generated from imposed market rules.
+Surrounded by the ecological crisis, we perceive in strikingly that the earth has an end; we now know bitterly that the horizon image of this photograph looks endless and symbolizes the unknown, the adventure, the capitalist growth, the not-yet-productive exotic markets has an end.
+Nonetheless, we also know that as long as the earth and civilization exist, this photograph can be reproduced endlessly.
 These photographs which symbolize the endless are not possessing “endlessness” as a representation, or outlook nor as an illusion; these photographs, similar to all immaterial production possess materialistically an endless reproducibility.
-As Gabriel Tarde declared at the beginning of the 20th century, the immaterial production is not consumed as the material production.
-The mentality of the material production-consumption cycle is based on sacrifice while the immaterial production-consumption is free of the destruction of what is consumed.
-Expressed simply, a book is not ending or disappearing when read, but an apple ends and disappears when eaten.
+As Gabriel Tarde declared at the beginning of the 20th century, immaterial production is not consumed as material production.
+The mentality of the material production-consumption cycle is based on sacrifice, while the immaterial production-consumption is free of the destruction of what is consumed.
+Put simply, a book is not ending or disappear when read, but an apple ends and disappears when eaten.